- Find a Campsite

 - Become a Member

 Stillwater Cove Regional Park

 Stillwater Cove Regional Park on the northern Sonoma Coast features a picturesque crescent of beach, a small campground, and hiking trails through redwood forest and along ocean bluffs.

-The park is a popular spot for tidepooling, picnicking fishing, diving (abalone season is closed), and ocean kayaking.
+- The park is a popular spot for tide-pooling, picnicking fishing, diving, and ocean kayaking.

 Stillwater Cove features an inland campground with 23 sites available year-round.
 Reservations are required and can be made up to 12 months in advance.

 Accessible camping areas